huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 **Make sure that** instead of copying the output of the markdown file you copy the **raw** version of the following part.

-To get the raw version of this file, simply click on "raw" and copy everything below the marker.
+To get the raw version of this file, simply click on the "`raw`" button on the top right corner of this file next to "`blame`" and copy everything below the marker.
 Make sure that you read and consequently remove all #TODO: statements from the model card.

 <======================Copy **raw** version from here=========================